thesaltree/low-level-design-golang/README.md

 - **Error Handling**: Provides informative error messages for actions such as attempting to interact with nonexistent users or posts.
 - **Encapsulation of Features**: Each feature (users, posts, friendships) is encapsulated in a separate manager class, promoting modularity and ease of maintenance.

+## Contributing Guidelines
+Contributions to expand this repository with more low-level system design problems and solutions are welcomed.
+Here’s how you can contribute:

+### Steps to Contribute

+- Choose a System Design Problem.
+- Select a problem to implement, feel free to propose it in an issue.
+- Open a new issue in the repository to let maintainers know about the system design problem you plan to add.
+Provide a brief overview of the problem and your approach.
+- Follow Repository Standards.
+Use Go for the implementation.
+Follow the project structure and coding style used in the repository.
+- Include a clear README section for the problem with the following details: problem description, key features, design patterns used, concurrency or error handling highlights (if any)
+- Fork the repository, make your changes, and submit a pull request.
+- Ensure your code is clean, well-documented, and tested.
+- Your pull request will be reviewed by the maintainer.
+After addressing feedback, it will be merged into the repository.

+### Contribution Tips
+- Break the problem into smaller components and implement them incrementally.
+- Document your solution clearly to help others understand your implementation.

+Thank you for contributing to Low-Level System Design in Go!